-ETSI is a key player on the international standards scene and publishes between 2,000 and 2,500 standards every year.
-These include the standards that enable key global technologies such as GSMTM, 3G, 4G, 5G, DECTTM, smart cards and many more standards success stories.
+ETSI is a key player on the international standards scene and publishes more than 2,500 standards every year.
+These include the standards that enable key global technologies such as GSMTM, 3G, 4G, 5G, DECTTM, and many more ICT standards success stories.

 ETSI standards are available for download in PDF free of charge (the Word version is password protected and accessible for a specific target audience only).

 ETSI produces specifications, standards, reports and guides, each with its own purpose.

 - European Standard (EN) – Used when the document is intended to meet needs specific to Europe and requires transposition into national standards, or when the drafting of the document is required under a standardization request from the European Commission (EC)/European Free Trade Association (EFTA).
 An EN is drafted by a Technical Committee and approved by ETSI's European National Standards Organizations.

 - Harmonised Standards

 Harmonised Standards are ENs with a special status.
 We produce them in response to an EC standardization request.
 They provide the technical detail necessary to achieve the ‘essential requirements’ of an EC Directive.
 They are thus key enablers of the European Single Market.
 We produced and continue to produce numerous Harmonised Standards in support of several EC mandates and policies.